MindscapeHQ/raygun4uwp/README.md

 ### SendSessionTimingEventAsync

 A timing event is made up of a type, a name and a duration in milliseconds.
-The type is an enum value which can either be ViewLoaded or NetworkCall.
+The type is an enum value which can either be `ViewLoaded` or `NetworkCall`.
 The name can be whatever you want - pick something that helps you identify the event when viewing the data in Raygun.
 Where possible, time how long the event takes so that you can collect performence metrics.
-If it's not possible, or it doesn't make sense for an event to have a duration, then you can leave it as 0.
+If it's not possible, or it doesn't make sense for an event to have a duration, then you can leave it as zero.
 If this method is called when there isn't currently an active session, then a new session will be started first.

 ### SendSessionEndEventAsync